jetbrains-academy/CppBasics/StandardLibraryEssentials/Templates/TypeInference/task.md

 decltype(auto) c = ref; // c is deduced to be a const int&
 ```

 For both function and class templates, the compiler can often deduce the types of the template arguments from the types of the provided arguments.
-This means you don't always have to explicitly specify the template arguments when you call a function template.
+This means that you don't always have to explicitly specify the template arguments when calling a function template.
 Here's how you can use template argument deduction:
 ```cpp
 template <typename T>
 void print(T value) {